alpersonalwebsite/react/02_components.md

 Quick note about `return`.

 Each component must always return "something": JSX, plain JS Data Types like number, string, array or null, if we explicitly "don't want to return".
-You cannot avoid the return statement or just `return` implicitly: `return;`
+You cannot avoid the return statement or just `return` implicitly: `return;`.